Hypoparathyroidism

 Secondary hypoparathyroidism is a physiologic state in which PTH levels are low in response to a primary process that causes hypercalcemia.
 The primary processes that lead to hypercalcemia are discussed in other articles (see Hypercalcemia).

-Treatment of patients with hypoparathyroidism involves correcting the hypocalcemia by administering calcium and vitamin D. [4] Recombinant human PTH (rhPTH[1-84], Natpara) is commercially available in the United States and is indicated as an adjunct to calcium and vitamin D to control hypocalcemia in patients with hypoparathyroidism.
+Treatment of patients with hypoparathyroidism involves correcting the hypocalcemia by administering calcium and vitamin D. [4] Palopegteriparatide (Yorvipath) is a prodrug of the parathyroid hormone analog PTH(1-34) and is commercially available in the United States for treatment of hypoparathyroidism in adults.

 Signs and symptoms of hypoparathyroidism